 History of Class Action Litigation

 Class action litigation dates all the way back to medieval England.
-Thanks to treacherous roads and equine-powered vehicles, it was difficult for Kings, Queens and henchmen to travel from one village to village dispensing justice.
+Thanks to treacherous roads and equine-powered vehicles, it was difficult for Kings, Queens, and henchmen to travel from village to village dispensing justice.
 As such, dealing with legal conflicts en masse became the norm.

-But things eventually improved in jolly old England.
-Roads became less death-trapy; horse-and-buggy technology blew up; travel became safer and smoother.
-The improvements affected politics, culture and justice, not the least of which was a shift from group to individual litigation.
-By 1850, the UK Parliament had enacted several statutes which lessened the effectiveness of group litigation.
-But at around the same time in the United States, group litigation lived on, albeit oddly, thanks to Supreme Court Justice, Joseph Story.
+By 1850, Parliament had enacted several statutes that took a bite out of group litigation.
+But at around the same time, in the United States, group litigation lived on, albeit oddly, in large part due to Supreme Court Justice, Joseph Story.

 Class Action Law in the United States

-Equity Rule 48 is the modern-day legal seed of class action litigation in the United States.
+Equity Rule 48 is the legal seed of modern U.S. class action litigation.
 Back in the day, though, 48 was largely ineffective because it didn’t allow “suits to bind similarly situated absent parties.”

 Over time, Equity Rule 48 effectively became Equity Rule 38.